devlinjunker/template.webpack.fend/scripts/README.scripts.md

 There is also a reference to the repo name in the script, so you will need to ensure that this is updated if the repo name is different.

+### Master Build Status
+This action checks the build status of the project and verifies that all of the tests and style linters are not failing.
+This occurs for every commit in a Github PR against the `master` branch, and for every commit (push) to the `master` branch on Github.

+Runs:
+ - linter
+ - build (with webpack)
+ - tests (karma)

 ## Githooks
 TODO...